HassanAlkuheli/HassanAlkuheli/README.md

 # About Me:
-CTO at Mudawwan.
+SWE at Haskify.
 I build production systems where backend performance, infrastructure reliability, and frontend polish all need to be measurable.

 Backend